abuzit/HexaCore-Memory-Tool/README.md

 ## ⚠️ Disclaimer

 HexaCore is developed strictly for educational purposes, software debugging, and single-player game analysis.
 The creator assumes no liability and is not responsible for any misuse or bans resulting from the use of this software.
 Use at your own risk.

+---

+## 🔒 Security

+Hexacore is not a virus it is open source code you can analyze with AI and HexaCore not stealing y'all files or private informations like credit card or smth else!

+---